 How do you continue to develop your skills as a photographer?

 One thing im trying to focus on is adapting different techniques to different settings, instead of saying im a landscape photographer or surf photographer trying to fuse elements of these into portrait work or conceptual work. and the best thing I recon you can do is go shoot what ever feels uncomfortable, if its uncomfortable it means it needs work.

 Theres so much great content on the web that inspiration comes from everyone and everywhere.

 Where is your favourite place in Western Australia to shoot?

 The Deep South.

-What country are you dying to shoot in but haven’t had the chance yet?
+Finally, what country are you dying to shoot in but haven’t had the chance yet?

 Antarctica, shooting ice burgs and rugged landscapes.
 Additionally Iceland, Alaska, anywhere there are no people and epic landscapes. hahaha